Requiem (Anna Akhmatova): General themes

 Requiem is often said to have no clearly definable plot but has many themes which carry throughout the entire poem.
 One of the most important themes that also stands as part of the title is the theme of "A poem without a hero".
 Throughout the entire cycle and the many poems within, there is no hero that comes to the rescue.
 It is important for the readers to know that because it is almost always a piece that people are looking for.
 Akhmatova wants her readers to recognize that they had to overcome this together, not by being saved by a figment of the imagination.
 Also, grief, disbelief, rationalization, mourning, and resolve are just a few themes that remain constant throughout the entire cycle.
 These themes all connect with one another because they are all stages of suffering.
 Whether it be the suffering of Akhmatova herself, or the suffering of the many other women who had to face the same tragedy they all are an important part in creating the purpose for the poem.
 Another visible theme in the cycle is the reference to biblical people.
 Mary Magdalene, Mary Mother of Christ, John, a disciple, are people who Akhmatova references.
 It is said that she incorporates this theme into the complex cycle to reinforce the idea that although there has been a large amount of suffering amongst all of them, there is nothing left to fear.
 It also allows her to transcend her personal circumstances in a mythical, and supernatural way.

-The last theme that seems very prominent at the end of the cycle is the idea of keeping this tragedy as a memorial.
+The last theme that seems prominent at the end of the cycle is the idea of keeping this tragedy as a memorial.
 By remembering what happened and not allowing yourself to ever forget is a part of the stage of suffering that allows you to move on in life.
 This again ties back into the stages of suffering, so it is all interconnected.

 Critical reception

 Akhmatova feared that it would be too dangerous for herself and those around her if she released the poem during the 1940s when it was written.
-It wasn't until after the death of Joseph Stalin in 1953 that she finally decided that it was the right time to have it published.
+It was not until after the death of Joseph Stalin in 1953 that she finally decided that it was the right time to have it published.
 The whole cycle of Requiem was finally published in the USSR by 1987.
 After finally being published, Akhmatova's critics described Requiem as a blend of graceful language and complex classical Russian forms of poetry.